 It’s spring here and I’m starting to grill.
 As soon as the weather gets warm enough for me to spend any time outside, I just can’t resist making all sorts of tasty grilled foods.

-Like pork souvlaki!
-I’ve made souvlaki many, many ways over the years.
+Like souvlaki!
+I’ve made it many, many ways over the years.
 Different meats, different cuts, and different marinades.
 And I have to say using pork shoulder makes for the meatiest souvlaki I’ve ever had.

-Pork shoulder is a part of the pig which is usually slow cooked, since it tends to be tough and it’s a muscle which gets a lot of use.
+This is a part of the pig which is usually slow cooked, since it tends to be tough and it’s a muscle which gets a lot of use.
 However, it also has TONS of flavor.
-Flavor we want in a souvlaki!
+Flavor we want in this recipe!

-And pork shoulder is well marbled with fat.
-This keeps the pork juicy as it cooks, unlike souvlaki made from pork loin.
+And it is well marbled with fat.
+This keeps the pork juicy as it cooks, unlike souvlaki made from loin.
 Pork loin is so lean it is difficult to cook without drying it out.

-The way to get around the toughness is to cut the pork shoulder very thin and then fold up the slices onto the kebabs.
-This is not going to turn the shoulder into a tenderloin, but it will keep the meat fibers nice and short while also giving you lots of surface area for the marinade.
+The way to get around the toughness is to cut the shoulder very thin and then fold up the slices onto the kebabs.
+This is not going to turn it into a tenderloin, but it will keep the meat fibers nice and short while also giving you lots of surface area for the marinade.
 Double bonus!

-And by folding up the slices you will keep the pork juicy while also having enough time on the grill to get it all browned and flavorful around the edges.
+And by folding up the slices you will keep the meat juicy while also having enough time on the grill to get it all browned and flavorful around the edges.

-To make pork souvlaki, take pork shoulder and cut it into strips then toss the pork with a simple olive oil marinade and let it sit overnight.
-When ready, thread the pork onto skewers and grill until cooked through and crispy around the edges.
+To make pork souvlaki, take pork shoulder and cut it into strips then toss it with a simple olive oil marinade and let it sit overnight.
+When ready, thread the meat onto skewers and grill until cooked through and crispy around the edges.
 Serve with tzatziki sauce.

 The first step is to use those thin slices I keep talking about!

 Cut the pork between 1/4 and 1/2 inch thick and about 1 1/2 inches wide.
 Make sure to cut against the grain since you want short fibers.
 And hold onto to some of the fat you’re trimming off!
-Put that between the layers of pork in the skewers to keep the meat juicy.
+Put that between the layers of meat in the skewers to keep it juicy.

-To flavor the meat, use a very simple marinade: olive oil, garlic, oregano, salt, and pepper.
+To flavor it, use a very simple marinade: olive oil, garlic, oregano, salt, and pepper.
 That’s it!
 Make sure you marinate it at least 8 hours though.
 That is going to give you the best flavor.

-To grill the pork, thread the slices onto skewers, folding up the pork as you go.
-By folding you are making sure the pork will need some time on the grill and the outside bits will get browned and crispy.
+To grill thread the slices onto skewers, folding up the meat as you go.
+By folding you are making sure it will need some time on the grill and the outside bits will get browned and crispy.

-I have a few secrets to my tzatziki sauce and I’m willing to share them with all of you. 🙂 My daughter knows these secrets well since it’s usually her job to make the sauce while I cook the pork.Persian cucumbers are crispy and sweet.
+I have a few secrets to my tzatziki sauce and I’m willing to share them with all of you.
+My daughter knows these secrets well since it’s usually her job to make the sauce while I grill.Persian cucumbers are crispy and sweet.
 Shredding makes the pieces the perfect size.
 And squeezing the juice/using Greek yogurt makes for a thick sauce perfect for dolloping into your gyro or as dip for the meat.